raitucarp/raitucarp.github.io/README.md

-# Ribhararnus Pracuutiar
+# Ribhararnus Pracutiar

-Hi, there
+This is my personal website repository.
+All codes belongs here and will update regularly in the future.